Southern Sky Binocular Observing Program Coordinator:

 Rules and Regulations

 To qualify for the AL's Southern Skies Binocular Observing Program certificate, you need only be a member of the Astronomical League, either through an affiliated club or as a Member at Large, and observe your 50 selected objects using only binoculars.
 Any pair of binoculars may be used, but those with objectives between 50MM and 80MM in diameter are recommended.
 To record your observations, you may use log sheets similar to those found in the back of the Astronomical League's manual Observe: A Guide to the Messier Objects.
 For more information on purchasing this book, you can read about the merchandise available from the Astronomical League Sales Office.
 If you use your own log sheets, they should include: object name, date and time (local or UT), seeing and transparency, observing location (latitude and longitude), type of binocular and power, and observing notes.

 You must be a member of the Astronomical League to receive this certificate.
 If you are not a member now, click here to view information on membership in our organization.

 To receive your Southern Skies Binocular Observing program certificate and pin, simply send your observations along with your name, mailing address, email address, phone number, and society affiliation, either to your society's Awards Coordinator for review verification (they then send a confirmation to the Observing Program COordinator through email or mail), or to the Southern Skies Binocular Observing Program Coordinator.
 Please indicate to whom the certification should be sent.

 Southern Sky Binocular Program Coordinator:

 Cindy La Russa

-Upon verification of your observations, your certificate will be forwarded either to you or your society's Awards Co-ordinator, whomever you choose.
+Upon verification of your observations, your certificate and pin will be forwarded either to you or your society's Awards Co-ordinator, whomever you choose.